nats-io/nats-site/content/blog/introducing_nex.md

 You can find the Nex creators in the NATS `#nex` [Slack](https://slack.nats.io/) channel, on videos and podcasts, through blogs, and on GitHub.

 Happy executing!

+## About the Author
+Kevin Hoffman is the Cloud Services Engineering Director at [Synadia Communications](https://synadia.com).
+He has devoted most of his career to building distributed systems and making it easier for developers to do the same.